Alfresco/docs-alfresco/microsoft-teams/latest/install/index.md

    If you already had a [bot secret](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0#managing-bot-resources){:target="_blank"}
    but lost it, then skip this section and proceed directly to **6.
 Already had a bot secret**.

-   This secret is important.
-It will be the secret that you provide in your `.env` file later.
-It is not to be confused with the Oath client secret used above.
+   This secret is important and is not to be confused with the Oath client secret used above.
+It is one of the mandatory properties when [starting](#install-conn-for-teams) the Collaboration Connector for Teams bot service.

    * In the top-most search bar type in `vault` and click on [**Key vaults**](https://docs.microsoft.com/en-us/azure/key-vault/general/overview){:target="_blank"}.
    * Click on the item with a name starting with `bot-secrets-*`.